Galapagos Cell Phone Coverage – A Traveler’s Guide

 Roaming Data – Galapagos cell phone coverage

 Roaming charges can be absurd based on who your provider.
 Sometimes a 2-week trip out of the country can cost you hundreds.
 Check with your provider to see what their rates are and if you’re ok with them.
 Make sure you know what the rates for data are, too.
 AT&T has the option to buy an international pass costing $10.00 dollars per day per line.

 There are three main providers in the Galapagos.
 OK, maybe more like two and a half.
 Movistar and Claro have good coverage (relatively speaking) and CNT has a very small amount.

-Although things are always changing around here, the general rule of thumb is that Claro has great coverage throughout the mountains and Movistar is great on the coast.
+Although things are always changing around here, the general rule of thumb for cell phone coverage is that Claro has great coverage throughout the mountains and Movistar is great on the coast.
 That said, they’re putting up new towers all the time so I don’t think that division is nearly as distinct as it used to be.

-Getting a chip is pretty straightforward here.
-You can pick one up in any major city – Quito, Cuenca, Guyaquil, Manta, etc. I tell most people to just grab one at the Quito airport, but usually you can just look around for a mall and visit a kiosk.
+Getting a sim card is pretty straightforward here.
+You can pick one up in any major city – Quito, Cuenca, Guyaquil, Manta, etc. I tell most people to just grab one at the Quito airport, but normally you can just look around for a mall and visit a kiosk.
 You can typically get one for around $5, and it will often include some prepay credit.